singular-gpispace/framework/README.md

 * Ubuntu 18.04 LTS
 * Ubuntu 20.04 LTS

 Similar distributions should also work.
 We occasionally also build on Gentoo.
-If you want to install on larger (pools of) machines, Centos is a good choice.
+If you want to install on larger (pools/clusters of) machines, Centos is a good choice.

 ## Source and installation directories

-Set directories for the build process and the install directory.
-The first one should typically be a fast local directory while the latter should be a (network) directory which is accessible from all machines involved in using GPI-Space.
+Set a directory for the build process and the install directory.
+The first one should typically be a fast local directory, while the latter should be a (network) directory which is accessible from all machines involved in using GPI-Space.

 ```bash
 mkdir /tmpbig/singular-gpispace